PremiseHealth/angularjs-styleguide/README.md

       .module('app')
       .directive('dragUpload', dragUpload);
     ```
-  - **Each directive should live in its own directory**: This directory will include the directive js file, the template, and any services that are specific to the directive.
+  - **^Each directive should live in its own directory**: This directory will include the directive js file, the template, and any services that are specific to the directive.
 The parent director for all directives is typically /components.
   - Example:

   ```